What did we do?

-As part of their Primary Care (General Practice) Workforce Strategy NHS Salford Clinical Commissioning Group (CCG) is implementing new roles in Primary Care.
-We aim to evaluate the process and early impact of implementing these new roles.
+As part of their Primary Care (General Practice) Workforce Strategy NHS Salford Clinical Commissioning Group (CCG) piloted the implementation of new roles in Primary Care.
+NIHR CLAHRC Greater Manchester evaluated the process and early impact of implementing these new roles.

-This evaluative study will provide valuable insight into the process of introducing and embedding new roles in Salford Primary Care services that can be shared with key staff, health care partners and stakeholders to inform future service development.
+This evaluative study provided valuable insight into the process of introducing and embedding new roles in Salford Primary Care services that can be shared with key staff, health care partners and stakeholders to inform future service development.